 The diagrams above give one example of routing direction – starting at the tongue connector and wrapping around the trailer.
 Other people suggest splitting the wires near the tongue and routing down both sides with Right and Left specific.
 Either approach is fine.

-Another really good source of information with trailer wiring diagram comparing different styles of connectors is at etrailer.com You can get most trailer electrical items at any trailer parts store, or online.
+Another really good source of information with a trailer wiring diagram comparing different styles of connectors is at etrailer.com You can get most trailer electrical items at any trailer parts store, or online.
 Etrailer and JohnsonTrailerParts.com are good sources.